 - If you have registered for classes that aren’t required, meet with your advisor and make adjustments

-- Complete and submit the VA Certification Request form.
-Visit Forms for more information.
+- Complete and submit the Veterans Affairs Certification Request form as follows:

 Students using benefits at Central Piedmont and requesting re-certification for a new semester:

-- Developmental Courses (DRE and DMA courses): must take place on campus to be certified.
-Per federal law, online developmental courses cannot be certified.
+- Developmental Courses (DRE and DMA courses) and RISE Support Courses: must take place on campus to be certified.
+Per federal law, online developmental and support courses cannot be certified.

 - Chapter 33 and online courses: Students using Chapter 33 education benefit must have at least one face-to-face course to receive the full entitlement of BAH.
 Hybrid courses will be certified as face-to-face.
 Students who are using Chapter 33 and in all online courses will have their monthly stipend based on half the national average of BAH.